-Our award-winning gastro pub is at the heart of Balerno in South-West Edinburgh and is known locally as Brow’s after its formidable, longest-standing and well-respected landlady, Mrs Anne Brow.
+Our popular gastro pub is at the heart of Balerno in South-West Edinburgh and is known locally as Brow’s after its formidable, longest-standing and well-respected landlady, Mrs Anne Brow.

 We are on the No 44 bus route and The Grey Horse is an ideal stopping off point for a bar snack, meal or a refreshing pint from one of Britain’s leading brewers of real ale.

 Our customers are drawn from throughout Central Scotland and include walkers in the nearby Pentland Hills or along the popular Water of Leith, plus cyclists and fishermen who enjoy their sport at Harlaw and Threipmuir reservoirs above Balerno.